 Annual statistics related to on-campus violations, including those related to alcohol, suggest that increased "security" presence results in an uptick in documented violations, especially in the residence halls.
-While "writing up more people" is not actually the goal, recognizing that the 2018 number (41 violations) is a realistic benchmark.
-2017 numbers and anticipated 2019 numbers drastically differ from this one year when an active RD and his staff documented students for violations at an unprecedented rate.
+While "writing up more people" is not actually the goal, ensuring students have a safe and comfortable residence hall experience is valuable to our community..

-In the NDSWAP, 20.2% of respondents agreed greater enforcement of the rules would result in fewer rules violations, and increased training related to violation document will be included in fall 2021 Resident Assistant training.
+In the last NDSWAPS data, 17.5% of Mayville State respondents agreed greater enforcement of the rules would result in fewer rules violations (ninth of eleven campuses).
+It might be interesting to test that hypothesis.